ozer550/Articles/Django_url_resolvers.md

 ```python
  path('/proj', ProjectsListView.as_view(), name='home'),
 ```
-clearly this will brake the url attribute that we hardcoded in the ProjectListView class.
-To avoid this we can use the utilitiy functions in as follows:
+clearly, this will break the url attribute that we hardcoded in the ProjectListView class.
+To avoid this we can use the utility functions in as follows:

 ```python
 from django.shortcuts import render